Fraunhofer-AISEC/cpg/docs/docs/CPG/impl/passes.md

 For example, the `EvaluationOrderGraphPass` uses an internal handle structure.
 When extending this pass, it is necessary to add handlers of new Node types to the internal handler map.
-If a developer needs to override an exisiting handler, the handle has to be implemented with the same signature to use the polymorphism feature.
-Additionally the mapping of `node type -> handler` needs to be replaced by a new entry `node type -> overridden` handler.
+If a developer needs to override an existing handler, the handle has to be implemented with the same signature to use the polymorphism feature.
+Additionally, the mapping of `node type -> handler` needs to be replaced by a new entry `node type -> overridden` handler.

 ## Ordering Passes